 Located on Florida's Emerald Coast, and known for white sandy beaches and emerald green water, Destin, Florida, is a beautiul resort town that also offers an ideal year-round climate for fishing, golfing, boating and water sports.
 Calling itself the “World’s Luckiest Fishing Village”, the town was named after Leonard Destin, a fishing captain from Connecticut who settled in the area about 1845, and pioneered the fishing industry which Destin has continued to maintain today.
 Destin Harbor is home to Florida's largest fishing fleet that offers charters and dolphin cruises.

 The city sits on a peninsula that separates the Gulf of Mexico from the Choctawhatchee Bay, and is a popular tourist destination.
-The population of just over 12,000 swells to more than 40,000 residents during the winter months and draws over a million tourists each year for boating on the Destin Pass and to enjoy Florida's longest boardwalk.
+The population of close to 14,000 swells to more than 40,000 residents during the winter months and draws over a million tourists each year for boating on the Destin Pass and to enjoy Florida's longest boardwalk.
 The Destin area is also popular with several famous people who have homes here.

 Watch this short Youtube video prepared by Tripsmarter.com